a-fotherby/Omphalos/README.md

 The record is written straight after the results, into the same working directory and named to match: alongside `results.nc` it is `conditions.nc`, alongside `results1.nc` it is `conditions1.nc`.
-The flag applies to local CrunchTope runs: a cluster submission returns before its array has finished, and MIN3P and PFLOTRAN describe their parameters differently, so in those cases it says so and skips rather than writing something misleading.
+The flag applies to local CrunchTope and MIN3P runs: a cluster submission returns before its array has finished, and PFLOTRAN has no reader here, so in those cases it says so and skips rather than writing something misleading.
 If compiling the record fails, the run still reports its results — the failure is a warning, not an error.

 Run by hand, the script writes `conditions.nc` unless told otherwise, since it has no way of knowing which sweep you mean.
 Where several `results*.nc` exist it says so and shows the pairing, so pass `-o` to match the one you